 Any dog or cat showing active signs of rabies or suspected of having rabies that is not known to have exposed a person, companion animal or livestock to rabies shall be confined under competent observation for such a time as may be necessary to determine a diagnosis.
-If confinement is impossible or impracticable, such dog or cat shall be euthanized by one of the methods approved by the state veterinarian State animals showing active signs of rabies shall be determined by the local health director and may include euthanasia and testing.
+If confinement is impossible or impracticable, such dog or cat shall be euthanized by one of the methods approved by the State Veterinarian as provided in Code of Virginia, § 3.2-6546.
+The disposition of other animals showing active signs of rabies shall be determined by the local health director and may include euthanasia and testing.